riccardoklinger/osmdata.xyz/README.md

 ## Recent improvements and changes

+- 10.2019
-- 10.2019: definition of geometrytype improve reading the content of a GeoPackage with QGIS; New Tags: internet_access, wifi
+  - definition of geometrytype improve reading the content of a GeoPackage with QGIS
+  - New Tags: internet_access, wifi
+- 08.2019
-- 08.2019: all geometries of each map feature are stored in one GeoPackage
+  - all geometries of each map feature are stored in one GeoPackage

 ## Copyright and License
 OpenStreetMap© is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).